-“You’re so full of hot air!” exclaimed Bildad, who, until that moment hadn’t looked at either speaker while they presented their cases.
+“You’re so full of hot air!” exclaimed Bildad, who, until that moment hadn’t so much as glanced at either speaker presenting their cases.
 He had been begrudgingly repairing a shoe in the firelight and heaving the occasional sigh between Job’s and Eliphaz’s words.
 “You’re making it sound like God turns justice on its head.
 Clearly, your children sinned, and God gave them up to their sin’s power.”

 Job’s eyes focused in like a thousand deadly knives in the Shuhite’s direction.